Before and After Photos

 - Congenital neurogenic ptosis is believed to be caused by the Horner syndrome.

 - In this case, a mild ptosis might be associated with psilateral ptosis, iris and areola hypopigmentation and anhidrosis due to the paresis of the Mueller muscle.
-Acquired Horner syndrome might lead to after trauma, neoplastic insult, or even vascular disease.
+Acquired Horner syndrome might result after trauma, neoplastic insult, or even vascular disease.

 - Ptosis due to trauma can ensue after an eyelid laceration with transection of the upper eyelid elevators or disruption of the neural input.